-► Facelift for Toyota’s rakish crossover
+► Facelift in 2019 for Toyota’s rakish crossover

 ► Styling tweaks and multimedia upgrades